UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle_modules.md

 ## Background

-The UPPPMAX clusters are shared Linux computers with all the standard Linux tools installed, on which all users should be able to do their work independently and undisturbed.
+Pelle is, like the other clusters Rackham and Bianca, a shared Linux computer with all the standard Linux tools installed, on which all users should be able to do their work independently and undisturbed.

-To ensure this, users cannot modify, upgrade or uninstall software themselves and instead an [environment module system](https://lmod.readthedocs.io/en/latest/) (from now on: 'module system') is used.
+To ensure this, users cannot modify, upgrade or uninstall research software themselves and instead an [environment module system](https://lmod.readthedocs.io/en/latest/) (from now on: 'module system') is used.
 This allow users to independently use their favorite versions of their